lenskikh/tkeasy/README.md

     ![Screenshot](/screenshots/labelclick.png)

 * **images**<br />
-    Use png format for good quality <br />
+    Support format gif and png only.
+Use png format for good quality.
+Unfortunately, due to the way tkinter works, you can't use images in the second window or in the third window. <br />
     > photo(window,file,row,column)
     ```python
     photo("1.png",0,0)